 Let us immediately set the record straight, the cluster of incidents reported in the US are completely unrelated to the use of lawfully marketed nicotine-containing e-cigarette products.
 The reported incidents have been linked to the use of illicit “e-liquids” containing THC (marijuana extract) oils and Vitamin E acetate.
 E-cigarette users can have absolute confidence that it is safe for them to continue to vape when they purchase their products from a reputable retailer.

-Martin Dockrell of Public Health England quotes,
+Martin Dockrell of The UK Health Security Agency quotes,

 “Our advice remains that e-cigarettes are a fraction of the risk of smoking, and using one makes it much more likely you’ll quit successfully than relying on willpower alone“.